 REAL board of directors submit resignations following city council vote

-In a close 6 - 5 vote, Regina’s city council has removed the board of directors for the Regina Exhibition Association Limited (REAL).
+In a close 6 - 5 vote, Regina’s city council voted to remove the Regina Exhibition Association Limited (REAL) board of directors.

+“It is the 11 of us who are accountable to the public,” said Ward 3 coun.
+Andrew Stevens.

+Stevens brought forward the motion following a nearly one-hour private session for “legal advice,” according to the councillor.

 Councillor Stevens, Bresciani, LeBlanc, Nelson, Stadnichuk and Zachidniak voted in favor of the motion – while councillors Hawkins, Findura, Mancinelli, Mohl and Mayor Sandra Masters voted against.